prpole/columbia_orals/polefrone_preoral_b2.md

 ---
 ---

+If our only sources were political novelists like Frank Norris, Charlotte Perkins Gilman, and Henry Roth, we might reasonably conclude that to live between the turn of the century and the Depression was to be forever engaged in a frantic, claustrophobic search for the lost frontier.
+Norris's McTeague bursts out of a world crowded with drawing rooms, in which "nature is cosey, intimate, small, and homelike, like a good-natured housewife," and arrives triumphantly where the "entire region is untamed...a vast, unconquered brute of the Philocene epoch, savage, sullen, and magnificently indifferent to men" (209).
+In a neat, perhaps deliberate inversion some fifteen years later, Gilman creates a new kind of frontier for her male protagonists.
+Where the "savage" wilderness is replaced with precisely the "small," "homelike" natural world in which a combination of natural impediments and intentional population control prevent the all-female society from growing beyond a certain scale or population---and it is implied that this limitation causally prevents that savagery itself from developing.
+But whatever one might expect, the presence of something resembling "nature" or wilderness need not always determine the presence of the frontier.

 >the frontier is the outer edge of the wave-- the meeting point between savagery and civilization....
 The American frontier is sharply distinguished from the